-Summary: This article provides a basic overview of the mortgage underwriting process in Washington and Oregon, our two primary areas of operation.
+Summary: Are you curious about the underwriting process when taking out a mortgage?
+This article provides a basic overview of the mortgage underwriting process in Washington and Oregon, our two primary areas of operation.

 Underwriting: The ‘Middle’ of the Mortgage Process